 Instead of heading straight to favorite lakes in the Bear Lake Road area, we ventures to its lesser-known jewel – Cub Lake.
 A trailhead to this subalpine lake sits off Fern Lake Road in Moraine Park.

 You can spend the whole morning of your first day of Denver – Rocky Mountain road trip admiring elk grazing on wide meadows right next to the road.
-Alternatively, limit this activity to 30 minutes or so and head deeper into the woods and eventually to your first destination.
+Try to limit this activity to 30 minutes or so, though, and head deeper into the woods and eventually to your first destination.

 Cub Lake nestles up in the mountains, 2.3 miles from the trailhead.
 While most of the hike is easy, the last stretch can literally take your breath away.
 So take it easy and slow your pace along this steep incline.
 Soon the trail levels out and the lake comes into view.